Facts about IDPs and refugees

 They also face containment, detention and deportation, since population movements (whatever drives them) at times are seen as a threat, rather than inciting expressions of solidarity.
 Some governments fail to protect men, women and children already exposed to heightened vulnerability from further violence or deprivation.
 Safety is denied to those in need of refuge, blind eyes are turned to the high risks of passage, and remaining dignity and rights are crushed.
 The mistreatment – and sometimes violence - inflicted by authorities can take many forms, leaving individuals stripped of their basic rights and affected in their health and well-being.

 Working among these mobile populations, we act on health-driven needs and vulnerabilities alone, regardless of any individual “label” that authorities or others accord.

 What do we see?

-MSF has first-hand experience of the consequences of containment, deportation and deterrence as manifested through closed borders, detention, refoulement, prolonged encampment, and denial of the right to seek and enjoy asylum or to earn a living.
+MSF has first-hand experience of the consequences of containment, deportation and deterrence as manifested through closed borders, detention, refoulement (or forcing back), prolonged encampment, and denial of the right to seek and enjoy asylum or to earn a living.
 Our teams witness important levels of violence and mistreatment.
 This would include from gang violence in a country of origin, for example, or even from rampant persecution outside a country of origin when resident there for years and/or trapped.
 These people need escape, refuge, and protection as refugees.

-The acute persecution of migrants subjected to detention, slavery and violence in Libya, Syrians journeying to Europe, victims of gang violence in the Northern Triangle of Central America who aim to reach the US via Mexico are all cases in point.
+The acute persecution of migrants subjected to detention, slavery and violence in Libya, Syrians journeying to Europe, and victims of gang violence in the Northern Triangle of Central America who aim to reach the US via Mexico are all cases in point.